 UPN Client Sign-In

-The Workspot Clients support UPN (User Principal Name) sign-ins.
-These take the form of [email protected] or [email protected].
+The Workspot Clients support either the user’s AD email address, their UPN (User Principal Name) address, or both.
+UPN addresses always take the form of user@example.com or user@subdomain.example.com.
 These are mapped to your AD (Active Directory) usernames and domains as follows:

 UPN Name